 - Responsible for conformance with Steps 1 to 5 of the LPPM Responsible Sourcing Guidance and overall compliance. - Responsible for preparing the annual Refiner Compliance Report.
-This should be publicly disclosed alongside the independent assurance report within 3 months of the reporting year-end. - Responsible for preparing and publishing a policy on the Precious Metal supply chain, which demonstrates how the Refiner complies with the LPPM Responsible Sourcing Guidance. - Appoints an independent assurance provider using the competencies set out in the LPPM Assurance Guidance. - Provides access to all evidence required by the assurance provider. - Implements a Corrective Action Plan for all non-compliances identified.
+This should be publicly disclosed alongside the independent Assurance report within 3 months of the reporting year-end. - Responsible for preparing and publishing a policy on the Platinum/Palladium supply chain, which demonstrates how the Refiner complies with the Guidance. - Appoints an independent Assurance provider using the competencies set out in the LPPM Assurance Guidance. - Provides access to all evidence required by the Assurance provider. - Implements a Corrective Action Plan for all non-compliances identified.
 A copy of the Corrective Action Plan should be provided to the LPPM RSRC.

-Assurance provider (Auditor)
+Assurance provider (Assurance Provider)

-- Engaged by the Refiner to report, in accordance with the recognised assurance standards, on whether the Refiner's Compliance Report describes fairly the activities undertaken during the year to demonstrate compliance with the LPPM Responsible Sourcing Guidance. - Satisfies the Auditor competency requirements and provides a specific declaration on this within the assurance report. - Applies recognised assurance standards and abides by standards of quality control. - Performs assurance procedures to obtain evidence including reviewing the Corrective Active Plan and progress made. - Issues an annual independent assurance report. - Communicates assurance findings to Refiner's management by issuing an internal Management Report.
+- Engaged by the Refiner to report, in accordance with the recognised Assurance standards, on whether the Refiner's Compliance Report and Countries of Origin Annex describe fairly the activities undertaken during the year to demonstrate compliance with the LPPM Responsible Sourcing Guidance. - Satisfies the Assurance Provider competency requirements and provides a specific declaration on this within the Assurance report. - Applies recognised Assurance standards and abides by standards of quality control. - Performs Assurance procedures to obtain evidence including reviewing the Corrective Active Plan and progress made. - Issues an annual independent Assurance report. - Communicates Assurance findings to Refiner's management by issuing an internal Management Report.